grady/palapala/README.md

 ```
 Currently you also need to create a soft link pointing `lib` to `node_modules`. (see TODO)

-The use of a MongoDB backend is hardcoded right now.
-You must provide the database connection URL as an environment variable `MONGO_URL`
+If environment variable `MONGO_URL` is set, ShareDB will use a MongoDB backend.
+Othwewise it uses ShareDB's in-memory database test backend.

-The start script runs `nodemon  js/server.js` and starts listening on port 8000.
+The start script runs `nodemon  js/server.js` and starts listening on env var PORT || 8000.
 ```
 $ MONGO_URL="[...secret...]" npm start
 ```